ipolitun/hotel-demand-forecasting/README.md

 | Scheduler service      | `8005` |
 | Frontend UI            | `8080` |
 | PostgreSQL             | `5432` |

+External clients should interact exclusively with the Router API; direct access to other services is intended for local development and debugging purposes only.

 ### Run services locally
 For iterative development you can run services directly with `uvicorn`.